AlbatovK/KFDLabs/README.md

 # kfd_hw_02
-Code should be self-describing, isn't it?
+Code should be self-describing, shouldn't it?